 Cemetery Tours Go 360-degree Virtual for 2020

-Due to the current restrictions on gatherings in the City of Madison, we are unable to present in-person the renowned Talking Spirits Cemetery Tours.
-While we agree that this change is a disappointment, the museum staff has come together to keep everyone safe and will present Talking Spirits Cemetery Tours: Myths and Realities through a 360-degree virtual tour of Forest Hill Cemetery on Madison’s near west side.
+Because we want to keep everyone safe and healthy during the pandemic, we will not be presenting in-person cemetery tours this year.
+While we agree that this change is a disappointment, the museum staff will present Talking Spirits Cemetery Tours: Myths and Realities through a 360-degree virtual tour of Forest Hill Cemetery on Madison’s near west side.

 Embedded in the virtual tour are all the anticipated features of the in-person tour.
 We present four featured vignettes this year performed by actors who bring the tales of some very interesting people to life.
-Learn about the man for whom Truax Field is named, Madison’s oldest women - who has a secret, a Civil War soldier who was shot in the head - and lived, and a veteran-gardener who lost both arms on the Fourth of July.
+Learn about the man for whom Truax Field is named, Madison’s oldest women - who has a secret, a Civil War soldier who was shot in the head - and lived, and a veteran-gardener who suffered a great loss on the Fourth of July.
 Scroll down to read more about them.

 In addition to these riveting tales of Wisconsinites from the past, museum staff guides will share accounts of unique points of interest on the grounds, such as the Caitlin Chapel, Union Rest, Confederate Rest, the effigy burial mounds within the veterans section of the cemetery, stories from the 1918 Pandemic, and more.